harelba/serium/README.rst

     '''

     # You can notice two things:
-    # * There's a field called _ccvt in each level, storing the what is called a "versioned type".
+    # * There's a field called _ccvt in each level, storing the "versioned type" of the instance.
+This will allow automatic migration, as we'll see later on.
+Notice that that library can provide "pure serialization of case classes" as well, to support writing/sending to legacy systems.
+See SeriumEnv in the docs for details.
     # * The book_id has been serialized into a string.
 This is accomplished by the cc_uuid type, which essentially states that this is a UUID value when in memory, but has a string representation when serialized.

     # Let's deserialize this string back into an object